 HVAC Duct Mechanic

-Duct mechanic fabricate custom air duct systems using knowledge of HVAC, codes, and sheet metal.
-Besides a comprehensive understanding of HVAC systems, you'll definitely need to with sheet metal to excel at this job.
+Duct mechanics fabricate custom air duct systems using knowledge of HVAC, codes, and sheet metals.
+Besides a comprehensive understanding of HVAC systems, you'll definitely need a knowledge of sheet metals to excel at this job.

 HVAC Sales Rep or Consultant